MirageNet/Mirage/doc/Articles/Guides/DevServer/gcloud/index.md

     - Source IP ranges: 0.0.0.0/0
     - Protocols or ports: Select UDP, and then enter port 7777 into the field provided.

-> note UDP and port 7777 is default settings for KCP transport, if you are using a different transport you will need to find out what settings that uses.
+> note UDP and port 7777 is default settings for socket, if you are using a different socket you will need to find out what settings that uses.

 ![Create network rule](./07-create-network-rule.jpg)